yups186/BeginnerJavaProject/README.md

 Using deposit or withdraw will dynamically update the original Balance (with the exception of if Withdrawing exceeds the original Balance, that somehow breaks the Balance value, I will try to fix this as soon as possible.)

+# For the Quiz Game Project

+Contains 3 questions with score tracking;

+Notes

+Code is a bit messy, could probably try utilise 2D Arrays instead.
+At the moment, it does not take into account casing or white spaces, however I will add that to the code in a later commit.

 Thank you for reading.